English for Bachelors 2

 - Understand, follow and actively participate in simple conversations

 Knowledge of all language skills on at least A2 CEFR level is required prior enterring the course.
-For more detailed specifications please refer to Common European Framework of Refference for Languages (CEFR)
+For more detailed specifications please refer to Common European Framework of Refference for Languages (CEFR) and a compulsory entry test (AN0 course).

 Recommended optional programme components